rei/rei-cedar-docs/docs/components/pagination/README.md

 ## Link Scoped Slots

-Can be used to override the default links rendered in the pagination.
-Useful for integrating with client side routing, as a `router-link` can be rendered instead of a plain `a` tag.
+The scoped slots can be used to override the default links rendered in the pagination.
+Useful for integrating with client-side routing, as a `router-link` can be rendered instead of a plain `a` tag.
 Pagination exposes 3 link scopedSlots: `link`, `prevLink`, and `nextLink`.

 The `link` slot scope contains the following attributes:
-- `class`: a class to be applied to the link in order to match pagination styling
+- `class`: A class to be applied to the link in order to match pagination styling
-- `href`: href that the link points to by default
+- `href`: Href that the link points to by default
-- `aria-label`: default aria-label for this link
+- `aria-label`: Default aria-label for this link
-- `aria-current`: is `true` if this link is the current page
+- `aria-current`: Is `true` if this link is the current page
-- `page`: the page number that corresponds to this link.
-NOTE: that you must manually update your v-model attribute to be the value of `page` whenever this link is clicked
+- `page`: The page number that corresponds to this link **Note:** You must manually update your v-model attribute to be the value of `page` whenever this link is clicked.
-- `content`: the default content for that link
+- `content`: The default content for that link

 The `prevLink` and `nextLink` slot scopes contain the following attributes:
-- `class`: a class to be applied to the link in order to match pagination styling
+- `class`: A class to be applied to the link in order to match pagination styling
-- `href`: href that the link points to by default
+- `href`: Href that the link points to by default
-- `aria-label`: default aria-label for this link
+- `aria-label`: Default aria-label for this link
-- `iconClass`: a class to be applied to the prev/next arrow icon in order to match pagination styling
+- `iconClass`: A class to be applied to the prev/next arrow icon in order to match pagination styling
-- `iconPath`: the path to the icon in the [Cedar Icon Library](https://rei.github.io/cedar-icons/#/) used for this link
+- `iconPath`: The path to the icon in the [Cedar Icon Library](https://rei.github.io/cedar-icons/#/) used for this link
-- `page`: the page number that corresponds to this link.
-NOTE: that you must manually update your v-model attribute to be the value of `page` whenever this link is clicked
+- `page`: The page number that corresponds to this link **Note:** You must manually update your v-model attribute to be the value of `page` whenever this link is clicked.
-- `content`: the default content for that link
+- `content`: The default content for that link

 <cdr-doc-example-code-pair repository-href="/src/components/accordion" :sandbox-data="$page.frontmatter.sandboxData" :model="{ page: 2, pages: [{page: 1, url: '1'}, {page: 2, url: '2'}, {page: 3, url: '3'}] }">